RajkumariV/Capstone/README.md

 ![Alt text](https://github.com/RajkumariV/Capstone/blob/dev/resources/graphs/Demo_Objective.png)

-# Things to Remember before starting this project
+# Things to considered before starting this project

 #### Data safety
 -refers to the protection of data from accidental or intentional loss, corruption, or unauthorized access.
 It involves creating backups, implementing disaster recovery plans, and ensuring that data is stored in a secure location.